-Eighth, the effect on CPS is assessed.
-Possible distortions by moving to BaK in the competitive balance between CPS and non-CPS operators can be corrected by applying a mark-up on the regulated tariff that the CPS operator pays to the incumbent for originating traffic.
+Eighth, the effect on CPS is assessed In case distortions in the competitive balance between CPS and non-CPS operators should occur when moving to BaK a mark-up - where appropriate - might be applied on the regulated tariff that the CPS operator pays to the incumbent for originating traffic.
+To the greatest extent, the effects on CPS are due to reductions in termination rates (level effects).

 Finally, some practical implementation issues are assessed.
-This leads to the conclusion that there are no blocking implementation issues regarding BaK, but that there is one negative aspect related to the implementation of BaK in a certain domain (for example a country of group of countries) while the outside world remains at CPNP.
-This effect results from the fact that there will be cash flow from BaK to CPNP domains, which means users within the BaK domain subsidize users in the CPNP domain.
+This leads to the conclusion that there are no blocking implementation issues regarding BaK.
+When BaK is introduced in a certain domain (country, or group of countries), while other countries use the CPNP regime, a subsidy from the BaK domain to the CPNP domain can probably not be prevented.
+However, this effect does not require that BaK is introduced simultaneously in all Member States but allows for different speeds of transition towards BaK.
+Generally the size of this level effect depends on the differential between the termination rates of the two countries and the importance of international traffic.
+It may be as significant between two CPNP countries as between a CPNP and a BaK country.
 Another conclusion regarding the practical implementation is that if BaK is introduced, it should be done in gradual change requiring a sufficiently long glide path to allow retail business models and retail pricing to adjust slowly.